microsoft/tilecode/manual.md

 ![paint art](pics/boulderRestingRule.JPG)

-This rule applies to a boulder ``at rest'' and starts the boulder moving down when there is a space below the boulder.
+This rule applies to a boulder "at rest" and starts the boulder moving down when there is a space below the boulder.
 More details about programming rules are given below.

 ### Play

 The play button runs the game in full screen mode.
-Press B to exit the game.
+Press **B** to exit the game.
 Try to collect all the diamonds without having a boulder fall on you or getting caught by the skull/puppy

 ![play game](pics/playGame.JPG)